Andrew MacAskill on Feb. 28, 2019

 - The Second Rule Is All About Audience

 We've got to make sure that our document appeals to a broad audience.
 It won't necessarily be a highly technical person reviewing your CV.
 It may well be that your CV is reviewed by a headhunter or researcher or HR Department before the Board or the CEO or MD get to view it, so we've got to make sure that our CV is broad and wide reaching in it's appeal.

 CV Structure - Name, Contact Details And Location

 Onto the actual structure itself then.
 As with most things, simplicity is key here as clarity, which is also very important.
 Of course at the top goes your name (I'm sure we can get that right!).

 Rather than having a huge education section, we would recommend you just put the letters after your name if you have any academic qualifications at the top of the CV, and have a separate smaller education section at the end of the CV .
 Thinking back to the Ten Second Rule, the image you need to keep in mind is that if the first page of your CV was to blow down the street and a perspective employer was to pick up that page, they should be able to tell from that page alone what your career is all about.

 The first page on it's own should stand up as a document while the other pages are supplementing information that builds out more detail around it.
 You also need to make sure you're easily contactable through a number of means so it's very important that you've got a phone number there and we'd also highly recommend that you have a hyperlink to your LinkedIn profile.
-In a future Master Class we'll take a look at how you maximize your LinkedIn profile to compliment this sort of CV.
 It's also really important that you also detail your location at this point, because a number of search algorithms used by recruitment databases will use location as a key factor in the people that they select to approach about opportunities.

 Career Objective or Mission Statement